RedsXDD/neopywal.nvim/docs/neopywal-configuration.md

     -- Shows the '|' split separator characters.
     -- It's worth noting that this options works better in conjunction with `dim_inactive`. show_split_lines = true,

+    --[[
+        Used to control the notifications sent by Neopywal, can be one of:
+            - "all": Display all notifications;
+            - "warn": Only display warning and error notifications;
+            - "error": Only display error notifications;
+            - "none": Do not display ANY notifications.
+    --]]
+    notify = "all",

     no_italic = false, -- Force no italic.
     no_bold = false, -- Force no bold.